jswagging/blog.jamer.xyz/resources/markdowns/introduction.md

 - Projects (e.g. personal projects, multi person projects, updates etc.)
 - Opinions on stuff I want to talk about
 - Talking about interesting things I find (and showing them)
-- Answering or talking about questions (submit them on discord maybe)
+- Answering or talking about questions (submit them on discord: jamerchgit)

 That's all for this post.
 See you soon!